-- 4.2 All applications for site plan approval shall be accompanied by a site plan drawn to an appropriate scale showing the information required in sections 3.4 and 3.5. - 4.3 All applications for site plan approval shall be accompanied by detailed architectural plans indicating compliance with the precinct specific design requirements of the Design Manual and: - (a) streetwall height and setbacks pursuant to section 3.1 of the Design Manual; - (b) streetwall material quality and detail pursuant to section 3.2 of the Design Manual; - (c) building articulation pursuant to section 3.3 of the Design Manual; - (d) the siting of building utilities, vehicle access and parking, lighting and signage pursuant to section 3.5 of the Design Manual; and - (e) any other information the Development Officer may require to determine compliance with the Design Manual.
+- 4.2 All applications for site plan approval shall be accompanied by a site plan drawn to an appropriate scale showing the information required in sections 3.4 and 3.5. - 4.3 All applications for site plan approval shall be accompanied by detailed architectural plans indicating compliance with the precinct specific design requirements of the Design Manual and: - (a) streetwall height and setbacks pursuant to section 2.1 of the Design Manual; - (b) streetwall material quality and detail pursuant to section 2.2 of the Design Manual; - (c) building articulation pursuant to section 2.3 of the Design Manual; - (d) the siting of building utilities, vehicle access and parking, lighting and signage pursuant to section 2.5 of the Design Manual; and - (e) any other information the Development Officer may require to determine compliance with the Design Manual. - 4.4 Applications for site plan approval involving a project site containing a registered heritage property shall be accompanied by information regarding any material to be removed from the said registered heritage property, and on the conservation treatment to be employed. - 4.5 Applications for site plan approval involving a project site abutting a registered heritage property shall be accompanied by drawings (elevations and perspectives) accurately showing the relative scale of the proposed development and of any buildings on the abutting registered heritage property. - 4.6 Applications for site plan approval involving one or multiple variations shall be accompanied by drawings (elevations and perspectives) accurately showing the relative scale of the proposed development and any buildings on abutting properties from the project site. - 4.7 Further to sections 4.5 and 4.6, the representation of buildings on abutting properties through elevation and perspective drawings may be limited to the first 15 metres from the interior lot line.